Preliminary Criminal History Evaluation-FAQs

 3. Provide payment through Texas Online.
 Retain the Local Reference Number, which is your payment confirmation that will be included in your request.
 Please be aware that the fee is non-refundable.

 4. Complete the online Preliminary Criminal History Evaluation request form.
 Upon your submission, you will receive a confirmation email that includes a copy of the information you entered.

 Once the payment and documentation are received, the Texas Education Agency, Division of Educator Investigations will evaluate your criminal history.
-TEA staff will then send you an evaluation letter by email that provides you with the agency’s opinion about your potential eligibility for educator certification based on the information you provided as part of your request.
+TEA staff will then send you an evaluation letter by email, within 90 calendar days, that provides you with the agency’s opinion about your potential eligibility for educator certification based on the information you provided as part of your request.
 Should you need to submit additional information during the review, you can do so by responding to your request confirmation email or faxing to 512-936-8247.